rabbitmq/rabbitmq-tutorials/python-puka/README.md

-# Puka code for RabbitMQ tutorials
+# Python-Puka code for RabbitMQ tutorials

 Here you can find code examples from
 [RabbitMQ tutorials](http://www.rabbitmq.com/getstarted.html) adapted
 to [Puka](https://github.com/majek/puka) Python library.

 ## Requirements

-First, you need Python Pip.
+Now you can install `puka` using Pip:

+      $ pip install puka

+You may need to install `pip` first:

   * On Ubuntu: